AlexZander-666/TestMind/README.md

 ## 🎯 Why TestMind?

-TestMind is the **autonomous AI testing agent** that solves your biggest testing pain points:
+TestMind is an **AI-driven multi-framework testing platform** designed for 1-10 person QA/DevOps teams.
+We solve your biggest testing pain points:

 ### 💸 Lower Total Cost of Ownership (TCO)